gajus/eslint-plugin-flowtype/README.md

 // Options: ["asc",{"natural":true}]
 type FooType = { 1: number, 10: number, 2: boolean }
 // Message: Expected type annotations to be in natural ascending order.
 "2" should be before "10".

+type FooType = { a: number, c: number, b: string }
+// Message: Expected type annotations to be in ascending order. "b" should be before "c".

+        type FooType = {
+          a: number,
+          c: number,
+          b: string,
+        }

+// Message: Expected type annotations to be in ascending order. "b" should be before "c".

+        type FooType = {
+          +a: number,
+          c: number,
+          b: string,
+        }

+// Message: Expected type annotations to be in ascending order. "b" should be before "c".

+        type FooType = {
+          -a: number,
+          c: number,
+          b: string,
+        }

+// Message: Expected type annotations to be in ascending order. "b" should be before "c".

+        type FooType = {
+          a?: number,
+          c: ?number,
+          b: string,
+        }

+// Message: Expected type annotations to be in ascending order. "b" should be before "c".

+        type FooType = {
+          a: (number) => void,
+          c: number,
+          b: (param: string) => number,
+        }

+// Message: Expected type annotations to be in ascending order. "b" should be before "c".

+        type FooType = {
+          a: number | string | boolean,
+          c: number,
+          b: (param: string) => number,
+        }

+// Message: Expected type annotations to be in ascending order. "b" should be before "c".

+        type FooType = {
+          c: number,
+          a: number | string | boolean,
+          b: (param: string) => number,
+        }

+// Message: Expected type annotations to be in ascending order. "a" should be before "c".

+        type FooType = {
+          c: {
+            z: number,
+            x: string,
+            y: boolean,
+          },
+          a: number | string | boolean,
+          b: (param: string) => number,
+        }

+// Message: Expected type annotations to be in ascending order. "x" should be before "z".
+// Message: Expected type annotations to be in ascending order. "a" should be before "c".

+        type FooType = {
+          c: {
+            z: {
+              j: string,
+              l: number,
+              k: boolean,
+            },
+            x: string,
+            y: boolean,
+          },
+          a: number | string | boolean,
+          b: (param: string) => number,
+        }

+// Message: Expected type annotations to be in ascending order. "k" should be before "l".
+// Message: Expected type annotations to be in ascending order. "x" should be before "z".
+// Message: Expected type annotations to be in ascending order. "a" should be before "c".
 ```

 The following patterns are not considered problems: